Instructions for Form 990

 funded, vested, qualified or nonqualified, or subject to a substantial risk of forfeiture.
 However, a deferral of compensation

-that causes an amount to be deferred from the tax year to a date that is not more than 2 1/2 months after the end of the tax
+that causes an amount to be deferred from the calendar year ending with or within the tax year to a date that is not more

 for the current year